apache/airflow/docs/apache-airflow/start/docker.rst

 ==========================================

-DO NOT attempt to customize images and the Docker Compose if you do not know exactly what you are doing, know Docker Compose or do not will to debug and resolve problems on your own.
+DO NOT attempt to customize images and the Docker Compose if you do not know exactly what you are doing, do not know Docker Compose, or are not prepared to debug and resolve problems on your own.
 If you do not know Docker Compose and expect Airflow to **just work** beyond following precisely the quick-start, then please use other ways of running Airflow - for example :doc:`/start/local` for testing and trying and :doc:`Official Airflow Community Helm Chart<helm-chart:index>` for production purposes.